klauer/epics-sumo-mirror/doc/reference-sumo.rst

 show [BUILDTAG]
 :::::::::::::::

 This command shows the data of a :term:`build`.
-The :term:`buildtag` may be given as argument or option.
+The :term:`buildtag` must be given as an argument.

-state [BUILDTAG] {NEW STATE}
+state [BUILDTAG] {NEW-STATE}
 ::::::::::::::::::::::::::::

 This command is used to show or change the :term:`state` of a :term:`build`.
-The :term:`buildtag` may be given as argument or option.If there is no new :term:`state` given, it just shows the current :term:`state` of the :term:`build`.
+The :term:`buildtag` must be given as an argument.
+If there is no new :term:`state` given, it just shows the current :term:`state` of the :term:`build`.
 Otherwise the :term:`state` of the :term:`build` is changed to the given value.

 delete [BUILDTAG]
 :::::::::::::::::

 If no other :term:`build` depends on the :term:`build` specified by the :term:`buildtag`, the directories of the :term:`build` are removed and it's entry in the builddb is deleted.
-The :term:`buildtag` may be given as argument or option.
+The :term:`buildtag` must be given as an argument.

 cleanup [BUILDTAG]
 ::::::::::::::::::